dejwk/roo_display/doc/programming_guide.md

 If all the inputs are rasterizables (i.e. if they all extend `Rasterizable`), you can combine them into a logical 'stack' that is itself a rasterizable.
 During rendering, it needs only a little bit of stack memory (less than 1 KB) - i.e. no more need to preallocate an offscreen.

+#### Rasterizable stack

-Smooth shapes happen to all be rasterizable, which means that we can rewrite the previous example (i.e. inheriting from the `Rasterizable` base class):
+Smooth shapes happen to all be rasterizable (that is, they inherit from the `Rasterizable` base class), which means that we can rewrite the previous example to use the `RasterizableStack`:

 ```cpp
 #include "roo_display/composition/rasterizable_stack.h"